poch-umd/389Rfall2019/week/10/writeup/README.md

 While most will probably argue that there is no security by obscurity, I've certainly seen many cases where security by obscurity succeeded despite its apparent insecurity.
 A few examples would be hiding a house key in a secret spot temporarily for a relative who's forgotten their key and cannot get in, writing down part of a password on a piece of paper (the rest of the pasword cannot be guessed easily), and finding a lost wallet that thankfully no one else has noticed.

-I could argue then that an ideal balance could lie a little further away from Kirchoff's principle towards security by obscurity if the risk can be mitigated by the period of time (ie, it's a brief or temporary event) and a good level of difficulty in exploring a search space whether systematically or via some heuristic, or if what's being protected isn't worthwhile to others (ie, other people either don't care or busy doing something else).
+I could argue then that an ideal balance could lie a little further away from Kirchoff's principle towards security by obscurity if the risk can be mitigated by the period of time (ie, it's a brief or temporary event) and a good level of difficulty in exploring a search space whether systematically or via some heuristic, or if what's being protected isn't worthwhile to others (ie, other people either don't care or are busy doing something else).
 But I would add that the risk increases dramatically in the presence of automation (eg, electronic) or if the attacker is well-funded or determined.

-One counter-argument is from an apocryphal story: Law enforcement was set to release an apprehended individual known to coordinate criminal activity with their cell phone, which has a secure and difficult-to-remember passcode.

-The story goes that the individual has placed a cryptic version of each character of their passcode in random places over their tatoo-covered body as a form of security by obscurity; yet the cybersecurity team was able to figure this out in time to obtain the correct passcode and incriminate the individual.

-However legend has it that the correct passcode was obtained through other means; and mysteriously enough involved either a rubber hose and/or feathers.
+In the Binaries II assignment, the per-session administrative password was obtained by running the same algorithm with the same random number generator seed as the server's; however the method to generate this password was normally hidden from an attacker and would make the password difficult to impossible to guess or brute-force (assuming a user session cannot be sniffed).